krzysztofwos/notes/Quotes/Other.md

 > Son, if you worry about why frocky do what they do, you'll drive yourself crazy.
 >
 > — [[Robert A. Heinlein]], _Citizen of the Galaxy_

+> All truth goes through three steps.
+First, it is ridiculed.
+Second, it is violently opposed, and finally it is accepted as self-evident.
+>
+> — Arthur Schopenhauer